2004: Conflicts

-Two major peace agreements were made in 2004: one between Senegal and the Movement of Democratic Forces of Casamance, and one between Sudan and the Sudan People's Liberation Movement.
-A ceasefire was established in Uganda after the Ugandan military made significant gains over the Lord's Resistance Army.
+Major peace agreements were reached in two conflicts in 2004: the conflict between Senegal and the Movement of Democratic Forces of Casamance, and the partial one between Sudan and the Sudan People's Liberation Movement.
+A ceasefire was established with the Lord's Resistance Army in Uganda, while a ceasefire in the First Ivorian Civil War broke down and attacks were launched against French peacekeeping forces.
 A 2003 ceasefire held in the Kashmir conflict, bringing about the conflict's first full year without military action in roughly a decade, although an insurgency continued in the region.
+Although the Second Congo War had ended, insurgencies continued within the Democratic Republic of the Congo in Ituri and in Kivu.
 Disarmament of the United Self-Defense Forces of Colombia began in November during the Colombian conflict, but fighting with the Revolutionary Armed Forces of Colombia continued and the Colombian government launched its Plan Patriota mobilization program.